maxhgerlach/detqmc/README.md

 stabilized finite temperature simulations with a replica exchange mechanism

-specifically implemented sdw o(n) model, n = 1,2,3; also includes some starter code for a Hubbard model replica
+specifically implemented metallic O(N) spin-density wave (SDW) model, N = 1,2,3; also includes some starter code for a Hubbard model replica

 refer to papers, thesis

+include in overview: mention multiple histogram reweighting for data analysis

 MPL 2.0